Growing Sweet Potatoes in Victoria

 Alternatively, buy sweet potato slips and plant them into your garden.

 Sweet potatoes handle hot dry weather well.
-Water them when the soil is dry.
+Water them if the soil is dry.

 Don’t over-feed your sweet potatoes with nitrogen.
 Give them a balanced, organic feed every 8 weeks through the growing season.
 Compost tea or a balanced organic fertiliser are good options.

 A good thick layer of organic mulch will help with water retention.
-Straw, shredded leaves, grass clippings or coconut husks are all good options.
+Lucerne, sugar cane or pea-straw are all good options.